aam051102/ahlgreen-net/views/articles/src/content/openbound-actions.md

 Move the sprite from it's current position by the specified amount in pixels.

-Syntax: "sprite,dx,dy"
+Syntax: sprite, dx, dy

 ## moveSprite

 Move the sprite to the specified location in pixels.

-Sytnax: "sprite,x,y"
+Sytnax: sprite, x, y

 ## addSprite

 Add the specified sprite to the specified room.
 Warning: if this sprite is in another room, it will now be in both!

-Syntax: "sprite,room"
+Syntax: sprite, room

 ## removeSprite

 Remove the specified sprite from the specified room.
 Even if a sprite isn't physically present anywhere, it can still be referenced by name.

-Syntax: "spriteName, roomName"
+Syntax: spriteName, roomName

 ## cloneSprite

 Clone the specified sprite with a new name

-Syntax: "spriteName, newName"
+Syntax: spriteName, newName

 ## playMovie

-Play the specified movie [[asset]].
+Play the specified movie [asset](/openbound-assets).

-Syntax: "movieName"
+Syntax: movieName

 ## removeMovie

-Stops the specified movie [[asset]].
+Stops the specified movie [asset](/openbound-assets).

 (utility function used internally, not recommended for explicit use)

-Syntax: "movieName"
+Syntax: movieName

 ## toggleVolume